-- 1. Meet the needs of residents and enhance their quality of life; - 2.
-Help to close the gap between the most and least disadvantaged people and neighborhoods in Torbay; - 3.
-Help to develop a sense of place and local identity; - 4.
-Promote social inclusion, and seek to eliminate exclusion based on access to housing, health, education, recreation or other facilities; - 5.
-Help to reduce and prevent crime and the fear of crime whilst designing out opportunities for crime, antisocial behaviour, disorder and community conflict; - 6.
-Support local food production and consumption; - 7.
-Create a well-connected, accessible and safe community; - 8.
-Contribute to the success of the local labour market by improving provision of and/or access to jobs and widening the pool of available labour:
+Meet the needs of residents and enhance their quality of life; 1.
+2. Help to close the gap between the most and least disadvantaged people and neighborhoods in Torbay; 3.

+Help to develop a sense of place and local identity;

+Promote social inclusion, and seek to eliminate exclusion 4. based on access to housing, health, education, recreation or other facilities:

+Help to reduce and prevent crime and the fear of crime whilst designing out opportunities for crime, antisocial behaviour, disorder and community conflict; 6.

+Support local food production and consumption;

+Create a well-connected, accessible and safe community; 7.
+Contribute to the success of the local labour market by 8.

+improving provision of and/or access to jobs and widening the pool of available labour:

-- 9. Protect and enhance the local natural and built environment, where appropriate through planning contributions; - 10.
-Deliver development of an appropriate type, scale, quality, mix and density in relation to its location; - 11.
-Contribute towards any additional educational or training needs including the promotion and negotiation of local labour training arrangements, placements and apprenticeship schemes, and by promoting the provision of local employment space, in order to tackle worklessness; - 12.
-Enable people to have access to local services to meet their day-to-day needs including open spaces, community halls (or rooms), play areas, leisure and recreation facilities and allotments; and - 13.
-Provide a good standard of residential accommodation, by seeking to retain small to medium sized homes (2-4 bedrooms) and resisting change of use of these homes to HMOs and small self-contained flats.
-This applies especially in Community Investment Areas, identified on the Policies Map, and other areas with significant living environment deprivation.
+10. mix and density in relation to its location; 11. to tackle worklessness; 12. and

+13. Provide a good standard of residential accommodation, by seeking to retain small to medium sized homes (2-4 bedrooms) and resisting change of use of these homes to HMOs and small selfcontained flats.
+This applies especially in Community Investment Areas, identified on the Policies Map, and other areas with significant living environment deprivation'.